zhenjiao/openlocTest/loc/zh-CN/articles/api-management/api-management-customize-portal.md

 ## <a name="change-headers-styling"> </a>Change the styling of the headers

 The colors, fonts, sizes, spacings and other style-related elements of any page on the portal are defined by style rules.
-To edit the styles click on **Appearance** 从 **Developer portal** menu in the Publisher portal.
+To edit the styles click on **Appearance** from the **Developer portal** menu in the Publisher portal.
 Then click on **Begin customization** to enable the styling editor.

 Your browser will switch to a hidden page within the developer portal that contains samples of content, with examples for all styling rules used anywhere on the site.
 To open the styling editor, move your cursor over the thin gray vertical line on the left-most part of the page.
 The editor toolbar should appear.